Occupation Certificates

 An Occupation Certificate must not be issued unless any preconditions to the issue of the certificate that are specified in a Development Consent or Complying Development Certificate have been met.

-The PCA must ensure that an Occupation Certificate is not issued unless all of the following criteria are met:
+The Principal Certifier must ensure that an Occupation Certificate is not issued unless all of the following criteria are met:

 • A Development Approval and Construction Certificate or Complying Development Certificate is in force and has been issued in respect to the building and the plans and specifications.